cuongndc9/dotohmypet/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "If you are working on something that you really care about, you don't have to be pushed.
-The vision pulls you." - Steve Jobs
+> "The only way to do great work is to love what you do." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->